District 11 and Colorado Springs –

 In October, our middle school students were supposed to be reading about Frederick Douglass after having read about John Calhoun’s defense of slavery, but it was crickets after a districtwide email was sent by Krystal Rasmussen the new Chief of Curriculum that began with the words, “we’re pulling Frederick Douglass…” Teachers were instructed to skip that unit.
 Who would have ever dreamed that Callhoun and pro-slavery arguments would prevail in 2025?

 In October, Dr. Angel Givler-Viers was placed on administrative leave—for merely talking about district policies on social media where she has more than 20,000 followers.
 She was walked out of her 5th Grade classroom, told not to speak with her colleagues, parents and students.
-She was given no charge – they said they would try to find one.
-She’s now at home, instead of teaching her students.
-We have a school board and a new Chief of Curriculum that likes to talk about “liberty.”
+She was given no specific reason for being put on leave, while the district began the search to find one.
+While at home, her students were without their teacher.
+The school board and a new Chief of Curriculum that likes to talk about “liberty.”
 Censorship is not liberty.

 In October, for the first time, in the more than a half -century that CSEA has existed, teachers went on strike.
 It was a one-day strike.
 A rare for Colorado “unfair labor practice strike”.
 Why, did we walk those picket lines?
 It wasn’t over wages.
 It was to protest the district’s policies and because teacher working conditions directly correlate to student learning conditions.